-Recently, we developed GUVs with reconstituted $\alpha 2b\beta 3$ integrins.
-Upon activation of integrins by Mn2+ ions, the integrins responded specifically to the externally presented fibrinogen matrix by spreading on top of it.^[6] This is a first demonstration how engineered compartments can receive signals from the outside and translate it into an active response of the compartment.
-As a next step, the coupling of integrins to a force-generating molecular network such as Factin/myosin or microtubules/kinesin might cause compartment mobility initiated by an external signal.
+Lately, we developed GUVs with reconstituted $\alpha 2b\beta 3$ Integrins.
+Upon activation of Integrins by Mn++-ions the Integrins responded specifically to the externally presented Fibrinogen matrix by spreading on top of it.^[6] This is a first demonstration how engineered compartments can receive signals from the outside and translate it into an active response of the compartment.
+As a next step, the coupling of Integrins to a force generating molecular network such as F-actin/myosin or microtubule/kinesin might cause compartment mobility initiated by an external signal.

 We aim to synthetically reconstitute these stigmergic systems fundamental to life on artificial membranes.
-In particular, we attempt to synthesize a microcompartment that is able to receive external signals, transmit these signals across its boundary, and translate them into morphological changes and motility of the compartment.
+In particular, we attempt to synthesize a microcompartment which is able to receive external signals, transmit these signals across its boundary, and translate them into morphological changes and motility of the compartment.
 Besides intracompartmental molecular networks, compartment mobility might be also generated by externally attached cilia.
-The general concept is to reconstitute a synthetic system that generates signaling activity in combination with spontaneous or signaling-directed mobility.
+The general concept is to reconstitute a synthetic system which generates signaling activity in combination with spontaneous or signaling-directed mobility.

-3. Enabling Technologies

-3.1.
-Microfluidics to Generate and Manipulate Compartments
+Enabling Technologies - Microfluidics to generate and manipulate Compartments

 As outlined above, droplets are conceptually the simplest minimal system usable for liquid compartmentalization.
-Droplets are easily generated in two-phase systems when an external source provides sufficient work to overcome the energetic cost of the creation of a droplet interface: simple agitation of an aqueous phase in oil will lead to the formation of a dispersion of one phase in the other.
+Droplets are easily generated in two-phase systems when an external source provides sufficient work to overcome the energetic cost of the creation of a droplet interface: a simple agitation of an aqueous phase in oil will lead to the formation of a dispersion of one phase into the other.
 However, bulk hydrodynamic forcing leads to a polydisperse distribution of the compartments.
 In addition, basic thermodynamic arguments reveal that the dispersion is only metastable and will spontaneously decay towards two bulk phases separated by a surface of minimal area.
-The use of droplets as minimal compartments relevant in a synthetic biology approach therefore requires a means to stabilize the droplets in a metastable state and to control the droplet sizes accurately over large populations.
-These two problems can be solved by employing droplet-based microfluidics.^[31]
+The use of droplets as minimal compartments relevant in a synthetic biology approach therefore requires means to stabilize the droplets in a metastable state and to control the droplet sizes accurately over large populations.
+These two problems can be solved by employing droplet-based microfluidics.[31]

-All microfluidic devices used in our research are fabricated from poly(dimethylsiloxane) (PDMS) using photo- and soft-lithography methods.
-PDMS is a common material in microfluidic technology due to its low price, good biocompatibility and permeability to gasses, high transparency, and low fluorescent background.
-Droplets are generated in a flow-focusing geometry junction, in which an aqueous phase is cut off by a surfactant-containing oil phase.
-Following the formation, water-in-oil droplets are stabilized by the accretion of block-copolymer surfactants at the water-oil interface, which leads to to reduction of the oil/water interfacial tension.
-The droplet diameter is mainly controlled by the channel dimensions, but can also be regulated to some extent by varying the flow rates of the aqueous phase and oil phase.
+All microfluidic devices used in our research are fabricated from poly(dimethylsiloxane) (PDMS) using photo- and softlithography methods.^[32] PDMS is a common material in microfluidic technology due to its low price, good biocompatibility and permeability to gasses, high transparency and low fluorescent background.
+Droplets are generated in a flowfocusing geometry junction, in which an aqueous phase is cut off by a surfactant-containing oil phase.
+Following the formation, water-in-oil droplets are stabilized by accretion of blockcopolymer surfactants at the water-oil interface leading to reduction of the oil/water interfacial tension.^[33] The droplet diameter is mainly controlled by the channel dimensions, but can also be regulated to some extent by the variation of flow rates of the aqueous phase and oil phase.

 To allow precise delivery of various biological components into preformed droplets, the microfluidic devices can be integrated with small and compact electrodes to apply electric fields in the microchannels.
 These electric fields induce destabilization (poration) of the surfactant (mono)layer and facilitate controlled injection (pico-injection) of aqueous phase into the droplets.
-The design of our droplet-based pico-injection unit is adapted from Abate et al.[34] A microfluidic flow-control system is used to introduce droplets into the pico-injection unit, in which isolated droplets pass an electric alternating current (AC) field.
-This process destabilizes the droplet interface and allows the introduction of biological reagents through a pressurized injection channel (Figure 3).
+The design of our droplet-based pico-injection unit is adapted from Abate et al.^[34] A microfluidic flow control system is used to introduce droplets into the pico-injection unit, in which isolated droplets pass an electric alternating current (AC) field.
+This process destabilizes the droplet interface and allows introduction of biological reagents via a pressurized injection channel (Figure 3).
 The injection volume can be controlled precisely between 1 to 100 pL, dependent on the applied pressure in the injection channel.